tom-doerr/prismix/README.md

-# CodeCraft AI
+# Prismix

-An AI-powered iterative code generation tool that safely generates Python code from natural language descriptions.
+An AI-powered code synthesis tool that transforms natural language into production-ready Python code.

 ## Features